 We are caught in the dark ages of cyber security where DDoS (Distributed Denial of Service) attacks are taking offline.
-Even the most well designed and managed networks are vulnerable to DDoS attacks now.
-It appears we are in a constant cat and mouse chase since we are unable to efficiently respond to the increased volume of DDoS attack.
+Even the most well-designed and managed networks are vulnerable to DDoS attacks now.
+It appears we are in a constant cat-and-mouse chase since we are unable to efficiently respond to the increased volume of DDoS attacks.

 What do we need?

 We need a solution that fully integrates, it not just about detection and mitigation.
 The final piece of the puzzle is the end-to-end troubleshooting.
 Team collaboration is equally as important as the sophisticated machine learning algorithms employed for advanced anomaly detection.

 The entire process of mapping out a network and troubleshooting DDoS attacks need to be application programming interface (API) driven to both detection and mitigation to form one complete solution.
 This is the only way to combat DDoS attacks efficiently.